handy-common-utils/dev-utils/README.md

 [![codecov](https://codecov.io/gh/handy-common-utils/dev-utils/branch/master/graph/badge.svg?token=K92AF9D201)](https://codecov.io/gh/handy-common-utils/dev-utils)

-## How to use
+## How to use - generating API doc and update README.md

-Normally you don't use this package directly.
+Normally you don't use this package directly (althought it is perfectly fine to use this package alone).
 Instead, you add `@handy-common-utils/dev-dependencies`as a dev dependency (which in turn depends on this package):

 ```sh